Do I need top GCSE grades for a finance career?

 The financial sector is one of the most competitive and lucrative sectors out there.
-Banks, consultancies and financial institutions are therefore always on the lookout for the best applicants: people with great credentials and the va-va-voom to help them make as much money as they can!
-High quality applications with strong GCSE/Scottish Standards grades to boot do need to be part of the package to help you to break into this sector.
+Banks, consultancies and financial institutions are therefore always on the lookout for the best applicants: people with great credentials to help them make as much money as they can!
+High-quality applications with strong GCSE/Scottish Standards grades to boot do need to be part of the package to help you to break into this sector.

 So how good do my grades need to be?

 Well, you don’t need to have more stars than the US flag to fit the bill.
-Firms running school leaver programmes, apprenticeships and graduate schemes will have their own specific eligibility requirements but they will usually ask for a grade B or higher in Maths and English as a must-have.
+Firms running school leaver programmes, apprenticeships and graduate schemes will have their own specific eligibility requirements but a grade B or higher in Maths and English will usually be a must-have.